AlexsLemonade/OpenScPCA-analysis/.github/PULL_REQUEST_TEMPLATE.md

 _Hi there, thanks for your contribution!_
 _Please fill out this template to help us review your code._

-_The more context you provide, the faster review will go._
+_Remember, the more context you provide, the faster review will go._
 _For more information about filling out this template, please see the [OpenScPCA documentation on filing pull requests](STUB_LINK docs on PRs)._

-_You can also feel free to delete the italicized lines in this template that provide instructions before filing the pull request._
+_Before filing the pull request, you can also feel free to delete the italicized instruction lines in this template._